U.S. risks 'chilling' regulations on crypto, industry warns Congress

 Proponents say stablecoins could revolutionize payments by offering a reliable, low-cost, instant way to transfer funds across the globe.
 The executives say the United States should play a leading role in fostering that technology, just as U.S. rules allowed the Internet to flourish in its early growth in the 1990s.

+"I hope that we can all agree that crypto and stablecoin shouldn’t be buzzwords, thrown around to incite fear of the unknown."

-(Reporting by Katanga Johnson and Pete Schroeder in Washington; Editing by Megan Davies and Dan Grebler)
+(Reporting by Katanga Johnson and Pete Schroeder in Washington; Editing by Megan Davies, Dan Grebler and Alison Williams)

 ((Katanga.Johnson@tr.com; 202-579-4165; Reuters Messaging: @kjspeakstruth))